jthaller/fb_friend_identifier/README.md

 ## friend_classifier.py

-This script trains the NN with MultinomialNB, then predicts ``mystert_message`` and prints the message and the prediction.
+This script trains the classifier with MultinomialNB, then predicts ``mystery_message`` and prints the message and the prediction.

 ## Performance metrics